AntoineSebert/dandelion/README.md

   - swapper (medium-term) : swaps in and out the processes, depending on their activity
   - dispatcher (short-term) : decide which ready process to run and to which processor/core to assign

-### EPSRC / AHRC principles of robotics

-1. Robots should not be designed solely or primarily to kill or harm humans.
-2. Humans, not robots, are responsible agents.
-Robots are tools designed to achieve human goals.
-3. Robots should be designed in ways that assure their safety and security.
-4. Robots are artifacts; they should not be designed to exploit vulnerable users by evoking an emotional response or dependency.
-It should always be possible to tell a robot from a human.
-5. It should always be possible to find out who is legally responsible for a robot.

 ## Technical choices

-### File formats

-* configuration files : toml
-* data exchange format : JSON
-* documents format : Markdown

 ## Getting started